yattian/NLP-StardewValley/README.md

 # MSA Phase 2
 Welcome to my submission page.
 What a challenging week it has been.
 Please view the pptx file for my presentation!
+(And the business ipynb file too!)
+Enjoy :)